ertogrul/watson-jam/1-WatsonStudioWorkshop/3-VisualRecognitionLab/README.md

  ![image-w3-12](../../images/w3-12.png)

- Now you can enjoy how the working model analyzes photos.
-You can upload your custom image and find our that there are many classifiers in the model that try to recognize what is presented on the picture.
- Explore application console and application itself.
+ Now you can enjoy how the trained visual recognition model is analyzing photos.
+You can upload your custom images and see which classifiers are triggered.
+Explore the application console and application itself.

  ![image-w3-14](../../images/w3-14.png)